xestray/xestray.github.io/docs/ComputerScience/DB/lec-1.md

 Users are differentiated by the way they expect to interact with the system.

+- **Naive users**（普通用户）、
-- **Naive users**（普通用户）– invoke one of the permanent application programs that have been written previously by a high level language
+    - invoke one of the permanent application programs that have been written previously by a high level language
+- **Application programmers**（应用程序员）
-- **Application programmers**（应用程序员）– interact with system via SQL calls
+    - interact with system via SQL calls
+- **Sophisticated users**（高级用户）
-- **Sophisticated users**（高级用户）– form requests in a database query language
+    - form requests in a database query language
+- **Specialized users**（专业用户）
-- **Specialized users**（专业用户）– write specialized database applications that do not fit into the traditional data processing framework
+    - write specialized database applications that do not fit into the traditional data processing framework
-- **Database administrator** (DBA，数据库管理员): A special user having central control over database and programs accessing those data.
+- **Database administrator** (DBA，数据库管理员):
+    - A special user having central control over database and programs accessing those data.

 <figure>